HYF-Class20/agile-development-group4-loruki/README.md

 queries.
 The website has been optimized to provide an optimal user experience on various devices, including desktops, tablets, and smartphones.

-Loruki relies heavily on CSS grid and flexbox for layout and positioning of various elements on the page.
+Loruki relies heavily on CSS grid and flex for layout and positioning of various elements on the page.
 Furthermore, Loruki also includes a well-designed form that allows users to sign up for the service.
 The form is styled using CSS, with careful attention paid to its layout, color scheme, and user experience.

 ## Code Examples